Reykjavik Travel Insurance Guide

 What to expect if you need medical care

 Iceland's healthcare system is excellent.
-English-speaking staff are readily available throughout Reykjavik—you'll have no language barrier navigating a clinic or hospital.
+English-speaking staff are readily available throughout Reykjavik, you'll have no language barrier navigating a clinic or hospital.
 For EU and EEA travelers carrying a valid EHIC card, emergency care is covered through Iceland's reciprocal agreements with 30 countries including all EU member states, Norway, Switzerland, and Liechtenstein.
-However, EHIC covers emergency treatment only—it does not pay for repatriation flights home, private treatment, or many non-emergency services, and you may need to pay upfront and claim back later.
+However, EHIC covers emergency treatment only, it does not pay for repatriation flights home, private treatment, or many non-emergency services, and you may need to pay upfront and claim back later.
 For non-EU visitors, Iceland's healthcare costs fall entirely on you from the first appointment.
 An ER visit averages $800 and a hospital day $1,200, so even a brief admission adds up fast.
 Private travel insurance fills the gaps that reciprocal agreements leave open for everyone.

 Reciprocal Healthcare Available

 Citizens of AT, BE, BG, HR, CY, CZ, DK, EE, FI, FR, DE, GR, HU, IE, IT, LV, LT, LU, MT, NL, NO, PL, PT, RO, SK, SI, ES, SE, CH, LI may have partial coverage through reciprocal agreements.
+EHIC covers emergency care only, not repatriation or private treatment.
+Some services may require upfront payment

 What Your Policy Should Cover